Sammy-Barasa/DeterLab-Network-Eavesdropping-Test/READEME.md

 Select ***ARP Poisson ....***

+Press enter to select ARP Poisson and press enter again on the parameters prompt
 #### **Open another instance and use tcpdump**

 Login to another session of the victim computer, eve, and switch as root